Depression Therapy in Annapolis

 Do you feel like sometimes life is just not worth living?

 Many of us know intuitively that lifestyle can have a major impact on how we feel.
 Being physically active, eating well, getting good sleep, being outdoors, having strong social connections, and staying active with worthwhile activities can make us feel better.
-In his book, The Depression Cure, Kansas University Psychologist Stephen IIardi, proposes that a program that addresses these lifestyle issues can significantly relieve or overcome depressive symptoms.
-I would agree.
-Unfortunately, many people who are depressed are too depressed to engage in such activities.
-So helping people break out of the negative vicious cycle, so common in depression, is key.
+These are good things to take on to relieve our depressive symptoms.
+Unfortunately, many people who are depressed may find it very difficult to engage in such activities, particularly if the depression is more severe.
+Full recovery may require psychotherapy, medications, or a combination of both.

 When you have depression, you may believe that things won’t change.
 You may be questioning or judging yourself critically for not being to figure out what’s wrong.
 The self-doubt and helplessness that set in may only add to your despair, which can become a part of a vicious cycle.